sandip2224/sandip2224/README.md

 <!-- ![Test](https://giphy.com/embed/ssYTQOB9SkwvgsLhEk) -->

 - **How about you explore some of my pinned repositories?
 That's a START right? 🧠**
-  - There are four repositories down there at the moment 👇
+  - There are four repositories waiting down there for you.
+Don't break their heart 👇
-  - I'd appreciate it if you could atleast explore one of them 💕

 - **Or better yet, just fire🔥 up your TERMINAL and type the following command (sounds WEIRD but we all have our UNIQUE ways):**